About Yen Finder

 The hidden cost of exchanging money at Tokyo's airports (and how a 20-minute detour saves ¥3,000)

-Tokyo airport exchange counters typically run 2–4 % below the mid-market rate — meaning every $500 you swap on arrival quietly costs you ¥1,500 to ¥3,000.
+Tokyo airport exchange counters typically run several percent below the mid-market rate (roughly mid −3% to −6%) — meaning every $500 you swap on arrival quietly costs you a meaningful chunk of yen.
 The fix is simple: change just enough yen to reach your hotel, then use a 7-Eleven ATM or an in-town exchange shop for the rest.
 This guide shows the actual numbers, why airport rates are structured the way they are, and a working "land at Haneda → reach your hotel" cash budget that minimizes the damage.

 TL;DR